 I’ll always be grateful to Madoka for teaching me this—for prompting me to ask my God a question and discover a piece of his heart that I never suspected was there.

 And so my journey with God through anime began.
 Little did I know what an adventure I was in for!
-And it’s been made all the richer for having learnt to ask this all-important question every time I start a new series: “God, will you watch this one with me?”
+And it’s been made all the richer for having learned to ask this all-important question every time I start a new series: “God, will you watch this one with me?”